jrullan/micropython_neotimer/README.md

     limitations under the License.

 Library footprint: approx 3kB
-Instance footprint: 64-112 bytes

 This library implements a non-blocking delay function to use in your program.
-It is based on the neotimer library I developed for Arduino and Propeller 2 in Spin 2.
+Originally developed by me for Arduino and Parallax Propeller 2.

 ## Why use Neotimer?